Adaptive wireless power transfer in mobile Ad Hoc networks: The need for adaptiveness

 \subsection{Theoretical justification}

-First, we will show that, for any fixed range value (different than the maximum one), there always exists an instantiation of the agents' movements for which there will be no recharging at all.
+We begin by showing that for any fixed non-max range value there exists an instantiation of the agents' movements for which no recharging will take place.

-\begin{proposition} For any range value $R < R_{\max}$, there exists a scenario for which fixing the charger's range equal to $R$ is equivalent to not using a charger at all. \end{proposition} \begin{proof} Consider the scenario according to which no agent ever passes through the circle $\calC_R$.
+\begin{prop} For any range value $R < R_{\max}$, there exists a scenario for which fixing the range equal to $R$ is equivalent to not using a charger at all. \end{prop}

+\begin{proof} Consider the mobility scenario according to which no agent ever passes through the circle $\calC_R$.
 Then, if the range is set to $R$ for the whole period of time, no agent will ever get recharged. \end{proof}

-Notice that a scenario similar to the one described in the proof of Proposition~\ref{prop:bad-fixed-scenario} exists even for the maximum possible range $R_{\max}$.
+A scenario similar to the one in the proof of Proposition~\ref{prop:bad-fixed-scenario} exists even for the maximum possible range $R_{\max}$.
 However, in such a case there exists {\em no} algorithm that can do any better.
 Hence, we need to make the critical assumption that all agents will pass through the circle $\calC_{R_{\max}}$ at least once.
-Any agent not passing through this area should not be accounted for in our objectives.

 Next, we prove a stronger statement that holds true even when we consider the maximum range value.
-In particular, we claim that there exist multiple scenarios (that are instantiations of the one described in the proof of our next proposition) for which {\em all} fixed range values under-perform simultaneously.

-\begin{proposition} There exists a scenario for which setting the charger's range equal to any fixed value $R$ is not optimal. \end{proposition} \begin{proof} Consider the scenario according to which the agents get in range only when their energy levels are below a threshold.
+\begin{prop} There exists a scenario for which setting the charger's range equal to any fixed value $R$ is not optimal. \end{prop}

+\begin{proof} Consider the scenario according to which the agents get in range only when their energy levels are below a threshold.
 This scenario captures cases where the agents correspond to humans using smart devices; they recharge their devices only when they need to.
 Assume that the agents have the following energy consumption characteristics.
 There are $n-1$ agents with small energy consumption and a {\em single} greedy agent that consumes all of its available energy, at every round.

-If the charger's range is fixed to any $R$ during the whole time horizon, this single greedy agent can choose its in-range position so that it gets its battery fully recharged.
-As a result, the charger's energy can be quickly drained out (if the initial energy is small enough), before the other agents have a chance to get recharged.